What is scleral buckling?

 Certain factors make it more likely that you will have a retinal detachment.
 These

-You might have an increase of floaters in your eye.
+have new floaters in your eye.
 These look like little specks or cobwebs that float

 in your field of vision.
 These floaters can be so dense that they impair your vision.

-You might also experience light flashes in your eye or a curtain over your field of vision.
+You might also have light flashes in your eye or a curtain over your field of vision.

-the retina.

-This can restore vision.
+This can restore your vision.